carolinevannebo/ExamTDS200/README.md

 - uuid 9.0.1

 ## Notes
 - The application should be run with EXPO GO.
-During this project I've tested both expo go and development build for iOS and web.
-However, development build for iOS has not been updated and should not be considered.
+- During this project I've tested development build for iOS and Web.
+However, this was purely for my own curiousity, so development build has not been updated and should not be considered.
 - The last 24 hours before delivery, the project reached the max quota in Firebase storage.
 Before this, uploading images worked as expected.
 I am currently unable to test this functionality again before the deadline without upgrading my plan.
 See screenshot attatchments.
 - Initially the app used expo-router, this is no longer used other than entering the app.
 Project should be restructured.